Beatrice de Mortimer1

 M, #106967, b.
 1340, d. before 7 August 1375

-William de Say, 3rd Lord Say was born in 1340.1 He was the son of Geoffrey de Say, 2nd Lord Say and Lady Maud de Beauchamp.2 He married Beatrice de Braose, daughter of Sir Thomas de Brewose, 1st Lord Brewose and Beatrice de Mortimer.1 He died before 7 August 1375.3
+William de Say, 3rd Lord Say was born in 1340.1 He was the son of Geoffrey de Say, 2nd Lord Say and Lady Maud de Beauchamp.2 He married Beatrice de Braose, daughter of Thomas de Brewose, 1st Lord Brewose and Beatrice de Mortimer.1 He died before 7 August 1375.3

-William de Say, 3rd Lord Say succeeded to the title of 3rd Lord Say [E., 1313] on 26 June 1359.3 He was invested as a Knight in October 1361.3
+He succeeded as the 3rd Lord Say [E., 1313] on 26 June 1359.3 He was appointed Knight in October 1361.3

 Children of William de Say, 3rd Lord Say and Beatrice de Braose